wistia/wistia-open-docs/_posts/replace-video.md

 the thumbnail) with the replacement.
 Captions, Timeline Actions, and any player customizations will remain the same.

-{{ "This won't replace any copies of the video you've made in your account, only the original." | note }}
+{{ "Replacing a video does not replace any other copies of that video you've made in your account." | note }}

 Let's dive in.